Optimal Number of Choices in Rating Contexts: Theoretical characterization

 Suppose scores are given by continuous pdf $f$ (with cdf $F$) on $(0,100),$ and we wish to compress them to two options, $\{0,1\}$.
 Scores below 50 are mapped to 0, and above 50 to 1.
 The average of the full distribution is $a_f = E[X] = \int _{x = 0} ^ {100} x f(x) dx.$ The average of the compressed version is

 So $e_2 = |a_f - 100 (1-F(50))| = |E[X] - 100 + 100 F(50)|.$ For three options,

 In general for $n$ total and $k$ compressed options,

 Equation~\ref{eq:full-characterization} allows us to characterize the relative performance of choices of $k$ for a given distribution $f$.
 For each $k$ it requires only knowing $k$ statistics of $f$ (the $k-1$ values of $F \left( \frac{ni}{k} \right)$ plus $E[X]$).
-In practice these could likely be closely approximated from historical data for small $k$ values.
+In practice these could likely be closely approximated from historical data for small $k$ values (though prior work has pointed out that there may be some challenges in order to closely approximate the cdf values of the ratings from historical data, due to the historical data not being sampled at random from the true rating distribution~\cite{Pradel12:Ranking}).

 As an example we see that $e_2 < e_3$ iff

 Consider a full distribution that has half its mass right around 30 and half its mass right around 60 (Figure~\ref{fi:histogram-full}).
 Then $a_f = E[X] = 0.5 \cdot 30 + 0.5 \cdot 60 = 45.$ If we use $k = 2$, then the mass at 30 will be mapped down to 0 (since $30 < 50$) and the mass at 60 will be mapped up to 1 (since $60 > 50)$ (Figure~\ref{fi:histogram-k=2and3}).
 So $a_2 = 0.5 \cdot 0 + 0.5 \cdot 1 = 0.5.$ Using normalization of $\frac{n}{k} = 100$, $e_2 = |45 - 100 (0.5)| = |45 - 50| = 5.$ If we use $k = 3$, then the mass at 30 will also be mapped down to 0 (since $0 < \frac{100}{3}$); but the mass at 60 will be mapped to 1 (not the maximum possible value of 2 in this case), since $\frac{100}{3} < 60 < \frac{200}{3}$ (Figure~\ref{fi:histogram-k=2and3}).
 So again $a_3 = 0.5 \cdot 0 + 0.5 \cdot 1 = 0.5$, but now using normalization of $\frac{n}{k} = 50$ we have $e_3 = |45 - 50 (0.5)| = |45 - 25| = 20.$ So, surprisingly, in this example allowing more ranking choices actually significantly increases error.